BambooFlower/Math-Scripts/Code/Cryptography/Fortuna/README.md

 Fortuna contains:

--GoLang: Golang implementation of the Fortuna number generator
+- GoLang: Golang implementation of the Fortuna number generator
--Python: Python implementation of the Fortuna number generator
+- Python: Python implementation of the Fortuna number generator